Master of Telecommunications and Software Engineering

 Collaborative program with the Department of Electrical and Computer Engineering

-Specific proficiency courses will be detailed for each student at the time of admission to the M.T.S.E. program.
-Proficiency in a course may be demonstrated by completing the course with a grade of "A" or "B", or by achieving a grade of "A" or "B" in a proficiency examination administered by the ECE or the CS departments.
+Admission to this program requires satisfying admission requirements in both the computer science and electrical and computer engineering departments.
+A student without adequate background in specific areas is required to demonstrate proficiency in prerequisite courses.
+Specific proficiency courses will be detailed for each student at the time of admission to the MTSE program.
+Proficiency in a course may be demonstrated by earning a grade of at least "B" in the course or in a proficiency examination administered by the ECE or the CS departments.
 Students should contact the departmental adviser for more details on prerequisites and proficiency requirements.
-Admission to this program requires satisfying admission requirements in both the computer science and electrical and computer engineering departments.

 |Computer Science Prerequisites||(7)|